philipstringer/Kaggle-Project-Springleaf/README.md

 ### Future Work

-I would like to practice more on a smaller data set, I didn't realize what I was getting into.
-I spent a majority of the time trying to clean the data set.
-As I continue my Data science education I would like to come back to this data set.
-This data set was a challenge and tought alot and there is still many improvement I can make in order to get the desired results.
+In future projects, I would prefer to begin with a smaller dataset to focus more effectively on analysis and modeling.
+I underestimated the time and effort required for data cleaning, which took up the majority of this project.
+Despite the challenges, working with this dataset was a valuable learning experience that taught me a great deal about data preparation and analysis.
+As I progress in my data science education, I intend to revisit this dataset to apply new skills and make further improvements to achieve more accurate and insightful results.
 ## How to reproduce results

 * In order to obtain this data you have join the competition.
 Link: https://www.kaggle.com/competitions/springleaf-marketing-response